 Québec Roads - A-25

-NB at A-40.
-That's not 8 times 0 (which is just 0, as we all know), that's actually 8W (west) in French (ouest), and as you can see the greenout is a much more effective way of telling traffic to continue straight for A-25 than the red tape seen on the A-40 page (linked below).
+NB well before the new toll bridge opened to complete the A-25 freeway.
+That's not 8 times 0 (which is just 0, as we all know), that's actually 8W (west) in French (ouest), and, as you can see, the greenout is a much more effective way of telling traffic to continue straight for A-25 than the red tape seen on the A-40 page (linked below).

-Sortie 20 is along the north side of Ile Jésus, the island that has Laval and other Montréal suburbs on its southwest two-thirds but is mostly farmland up here.
-Ile St.-Jean is one of those thousand (mille) islands, and is the by far the most settled one.
+Sortie 20 is along the north side of Île Jésus, the island that has Laval and other Montréal suburbs on its southwest two-thirds but is mostly farmland up here. Île St-Jean is one of those thousand (mille) islands, and is the by far the most settled one.
 There aren't really 1,000, by the way.
-You may have noticed by now that I write Ile when Québec writes Île...
-I'm just following the French convention I learned, not to use an accent on a capitalized letter.
 The second photo is included to show the contrast between the older shield style and the new, wider BGS shield.
 At least on a BGS, it's much easier to read the wider shield, but I'm not ready to embrace it.

 Not even a language barrier prevents RIDOT from erecting a trailblazer shield.